jackdewinter/pymarkdown/newdocs/src/quick-starts/index.md

   to see a quick overview and example usage.

-- I've decided to try PyMarkdown on my project &mdash; **stay** in this Quick Start introduction to get PyMarkdown running on your machine.
+- I've decided to try PyMarkdown on my project &mdash; **stay** in this Quick Start introduction and follow along with the other Quick Start guides in this series to get PyMarkdown installed on your machine and to work through some simple examples.

 - I'm already using PyMarkdown and want advanced details &mdash; **jump** to the [main documentation](../user-guide.md) for full configuration and reference details.